 Read the Instructions

 One of the most common mistakes people make when using mosquito foggers is failing to read the instructions.
 You may think that it’s unnecessary to read any instructions and that they won’t tell you anything new.
 But the reality is that those instructions might contain important information.
-They often will tell you about the fogging solutions that are compatible with your fogger, how exactly your particular fogger works, and what the specific features of that particular machine are.
+They will often tell you about the best fogging solutions compatible with your fogger, how exactly your particular fogger works, and what the specific features of that particular machine are.

 Take the time to read the instructions.
-This will allow you to make sure that you don’t hurt yourself while fogging and that you don’t break the fogger the first time you try to use it.
+This will allow you to ensure that you don’t hurt yourself while fogging and that you don’t break the regular or backpack mosquito fogger the first time you try to use it.

 Wear Protective Gear